The ANU Centre for Digital Humanities Research (CDHR), established in January 2010, is part of the Research School of the Humanities and the Arts.

 The current centre builds upon the work of CRIO (the Consortium for Research and Information Outreach) to include a broader range of digital media activities.
 CRIO was a pioneer in the innovative use of digital media from 2001 to 2009.
 The team attracted significant ARC funding; supported doctoral students; established new Masters courses; and contributed to the development of digital media research methods in ethnographic fieldwork, collections-based research and the mapping of cultural data.

-Digital Humanities is a new and dynamic program at the ANU that supports students and researchers working with digital technology in a range of disciplines across the humanities and social sciences.
+Digital Humanities at ANU supports students and researchers working with digital technology in a range of disciplines across the humanities and social sciences.
 The ANU is one of only a few universities in the world to offer both undergraduate and graduate programs in Digital Humanities.
-These programs offer unique opportunities to apply digital methods to the study of rtaditional humanities disciplines, and also encourages students to turn a critical eye upon the rapidly changing digital world in which we live.
-To learn more about studying digital humaniteis at ANU, see our Study With Us page.
+These programs offer unique opportunities to apply digital methods to the study of traditional humanities disciplines, and also encourages students to turn a critical eye upon the rapidly changing digital world in which we live.
+To learn more about studying digital humanities at ANU, see our Study With Us page.

 Key Research areas